Join the conversation

 Bad police were not simply a symptom of racism.
 They were often its agents.

-This is the second part of an ongoing discussion about the significance of the Kerner report and the urban race riots of the 1960s.
-The first installment, which introduces the Kerner report, is Julian E. Zelizer's "Fifty Years Ago, the Government Said Black Lives Matter."
+Editors’ Note: This is the second part of an ongoing discussion about the significance of the Kerner report and the urban uprisings of the 1960s.
+The first installment, which introduces the Kerner report, is Julian E. Zelizer’s “Fifty Years Ago, the Government Said Black Lives Matter.”
+The last installment is Elizabeth Hinton’s “From ‘War on Crime’ to War on the Black Community.”

 In recent years, police wrongdoing, racial inequality, and black rebellion in cities have seized the nation’s attention in ways that echo the response to the riots of the mid- to late 1960s.
 Without doubt, it is an apt time for Princeton University Press to reissue the Kerner report.
 Produced by the National Advisory Commission on Civil Disorders appointed by President Lyndon Johnson in 1967, the report diagnosed the cause of massive uprisings in dozens of cities and towns across the nation, from Tampa, Florida, to Milwaukee, Wisconsin.
 The commission also made recommendations for how to prevent such uprisings from happening again.